OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="transfersubscriptions"></a>
 # **TransferSubscriptions**
-> TransferSubscriptionsResponse TransferSubscriptions (TransferSubscriptionsRequest? transferSubscriptionsRequest = null)
+> TransferSubscriptionsResponse TransferSubscriptions (TransferSubscriptionsRequest transferSubscriptionsRequest = null)